mintheinkhinemtk/Splunk_BOTS_Labs/Splunk_BOTSV1/README.md

 This attack used dynamic DNS to resolve to the malicious IP.
 What fully qualified domain name (FQDN) is associated with this attack?

-We found this from the previous question as well as we can still find the FQDN information in 'stream:dns'.
+We found this from the previous question as well as we could still find the FQDN information in 'stream:dns'.

 #### **Approach**

 To know the FQDN of the attacker, it's essential to understand how DNS queries and responses work as DNS resolves domain names to IPs.

 The web server would need to know the IP of the domain first before connecting to it.
 As the connection was made, there must be an answer for the IP.

+A DNS transaction has two main parts, the domain name asked for (name{} or query{}) and the IP Address returned by the server.

 ```